-Highlights for Q1 of Fiscal Year 2015/2016 (April 1 - June 18, 2015)
+Highlights for Q2 of Fiscal Year 2015/16 (June 19 - September 10, 2015)

-- CPOs are an important emerging medical concern in healthcare settings - 21 new cases of CPO were identified among patients in Q1 in BC acute care facilities - NDM was the most common gene identified (11/21 cases, 52.4%) - 17 cases (81.0%) reported healthcare exposure outside Canada
+- CPOs are an important emerging medical concern in healthcare settings - 21 new cases of CPO were identified among patients in BC acute care facilities in Q2 - NDM was the most common gene identified (13/21 cases, 61.9%) - 8 cases (38.1%) reported healthcare exposure outside Canada and 7 cases (33.3%) had contact with known CPO cases

 Carbapenems are a class of antibiotic usually reserved to treat serious infections, and are often considered one of the antibiotic treatments of last resort.
-However, over the last decade some bacteria have developed resistance to carbapenems by producing an enzyme (carbapenemase) that breaks down the structure of these antibiotics.
+However, over the last decade, some bacteria have developed resistance to carbapenems by producing an enzyme (carbapenemase) that breaks down the structure of these antibiotics.
 These antibiotic-resistant bacteria are called carbapenemase-producing organisms (CPO).
 CPOs can arise through the acquisition of carbapenemase genes from other bacteria.
 Some common examples of these genes are the New-Delhi Metallo-β-lactamase (NDM) and Klebsiella pneumonia carbapenemase (KPC).
 The NDM genes were first identified from people who had healthcare exposure in South Asia, and are considered common in some healthcare settings.
 KPC-producing organisms were first identified in the US, and are now regularly found in many countries.